malike/malike.github.io/_posts/2015-12-21-Design-Thinking-Approach-For-Hobby-Robotic-Project.md

 Empathy involves us sharing the feeling of another.This makes this part a bit tricky because we are about to share our feeling with ourselves.
 If you are working in groups you can pick partners.

-After interveiwing myself.
+After interviewing myself.
 This is what I gathered.
 Its ok if your results vary.

     * This is a hobby.
 	* Budget is very small.